 Besides using a regular tick preventative every month, make sure you check your dog for ticks, after a walk in the woods or fields.
 To avoid getting sick, use tweezers to remove the tick, not your bare fingers!
 Most tick products are very effective.
 However, a product that works to repel 49 out of 50 ticks, may not kill every tick immediately.
 This leaves a potential for a tick bite transmitted illness.
 Unfortunately, at this time, no manufacturer of any tick preventative or tick collar will claim the ability to prevent tick bite transmitted disease.
 They only claim to lessen the chances of transmission

 Heartworm: Although it’s more common in dogs, cats can get heartworm, too.
 This parasite is spread by mosquito bites.

 At first, your pet will appear fine if they have heartworm disease.
-Over time, you may notice your pet seems more lethargic, and then develops a cough.
-A heartworm infection can progress to life threatening heart failure.
+Over time, you may notice your pet seems more lethargic and then develops a cough.
+A heartworm infection can progress to life-threatening heart failure.
 To prevent heartworm disease from worsening, take your pet to the vet at the first sign of trouble.
-Keep you dogs and outdoor cats on year round heart worm prevention.
+Keep your dogs and outdoor cats on year-round heart worm prevention.